Uganda National Museum

 At the British Museum

-During her time on the International Training Programme in 2013, Jackie was based in the Department of Africa, Oceania and the Americas, and her partner placement was spent at The Collection – Art and Archaeology in Lincolnshire and Nottingham University Museum.
+During her time on the International Training Programme in 2013, Jackie was based in the Department of Africa, Oceania and the Americas, and her partner placement was spent at Lincoln Museum and Nottingham University Museum.

 Jackie’s place on the International Training Programme was generously supported by Miles Morland.